vinaypursnani/microExpressionPoseEstimation/README.md

 # microExp: Expression Detection and Posture Estimation
-A Machine Learning based solution that eliminates the need of deception experts during interrogation purposes.
+A Machine Learning based solution that eliminates the need of deception experts during interrogations.